Google Docs is one of the productivity applications that’s included with free consumer Gmail and Google Workspace.

 Save Documents to Your Local Drive

-A Google Doc can be saved to a local drive in any of the following formats.
-Once a document is saved, it can be edited (except for PDF & EPUB formats) and emailed or uploaded to another location.
+A Google Doc can be saved to a local drive in the following formats.
+Once saved, it can be edited (except for PDF and EPUB formats) and emailed or uploaded to another location.

-The document can also be directly emailed to anyone as an attachment — right from within the document itself.
-One of the options is to include the document (along with any images) in the body of the email.
+The document can also be directly emailed to anyone as an attachment from within the document.
+One option is to include the document (along with any images) in the body of the email.

 Insert Smart Chips